 PSF/PTA Chair for Excellence in Teaching Cultural Arts

-Mel and Zora Rashkis Chair for Excellence in Teaching Health or P.E.
+Mel and Zora Rashkis Chair for Excellence in Teaching Health or Physical Education

 Established in 2017-18 this chair honors outstanding teachers in grades K-12 who instruct students in health and/or physical education.
 Provided by the Rashkis Trust, the chair is awarded on a three-year cycle and is named to honor the legacies of educators Mel and Zora Rashkis.

-Burton Stuart Chair for Promising New Teachers in Math or Science
+Burton Stuart Chair for Promising New Secondary Teachers in Math or Science

 The endowed fund, created by his son, honors Bud Stuart, a long-time math teacher at Chapel Hill High School and the first recipient of the first teaching chair awarded in the district.
 First awarded in the 2013-14 school year, the Stuart Chair is presented on a three-year cycle to a beginning teacher (less than three years teaching) who shows great promise in teaching math or science in either middle or high school.